OpenWaterFoundation/owf-learn-web-dev/mkdocs-project/docs/caching.md

 ## Introduction ##

-Caching is an approach that is used to improve the user experience and increase efficiency in using computing resources.
+Caching is an approach that is used to improve the user experience and increase efficiency in use of computing resources.
-The basic concept is that when a resource such as web page content file or data resource needs to be used, only retrieve the resource from the original source if a new version is available.
+The basic concept is that when a resource such as web page content, file, or data resource needs to be used, only retrieve the resource from the original source if a new version is available.
 Otherwise, use a cached (local copy) directly because the previous version has not changed.

 Caching is generally implemented in consuming applications such as web browsers, but not software that directly accesses data, such as file transfer tools like `ftp` and `curl`.
-Caching can be implemented at multiple levels, for example in database server, web server, web proxy server, web browser, although this documentation focuses on web browser caching.
+Caching can be implemented at multiple levels, for example in database servers, web servers, web proxy servers, web browsers.
+This documentation primarily focuses on web browser caching.

 Caching is generally good when it improves performance.
 However, there are also trade-offs.
 For example, cached resources take hard-disk and memory space on the local device.